CaseyKodes/Projects/README.md

 The two text files are needed to make the hang man game run since that is where they get the words to choose from depending on the difficulties.
 The user will need to specify in the coded they download the location of those text files

-Black Jack code should be done.
+Black Jack and PokerSim code should be done.

-Things I am working on:

---- in the PokerSim code a user can simulate wild cards but they will not be able to complete gaps in straights or straight flushes also working on that.

 Please feel free to run this code and modify as you would like tell me if you find any interesting behvaiors.